Last Updated on November 2, 2021 by Danny

 The Pyle-Pro PDKM7 is another budget mic kit that is pretty good.

-Like the earlier seven-piece kits, you get five dynamic microphones for your toms, bass, and snare, along with two condenser mics of your cymbals and overheads.
+Like the earlier seven-piece kits, you get five dynamic microphones for your toms, bass drum, and snare, along with two overhead mics of your cymbals and overheads.

 So how are all the mics?